The Green Renaissance: Urban Farming Metamorphosing Cityscapes

 Absolutely!
 Techniques like vertical gardening, hydroponics, and container planting make it possible to grow food even in tiny spaces.

-5. What are the impacts of urban farming?
+5. What are the benefits of urban farming?

 Urban farming promotes sustainability, reduces food miles, improves mental health, and strengthens community ties.